steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 _Hover over any color segment to view its name, RGB values, and hex code.
 Click to lock the color information._

-<figcaption>In this Github Readme Page, you much click image, to interact in new window</figcaption>
+<figcaption>Note: In this Github Readme Page, you must click the image below, then click the image preview, to interact with it.</figcaption>

-{% if jekyll %}
-This shows in Jekyll but not in GitHub's markdown preview
-{% endif %}

 <object data="images/GSDS-color-wheel-v2.svg" type="image/svg+xml" width="700" height="800">
   <img src="images/GSDS-color-wheel-v2.svg" alt="Goldman Sachs Design System Color Wheel" />